 Avoid foods that contain raw and undercooked eggs, such as homemade mayonnaise.
-If you wish to have dishes that contain raw or partially cooked eggs, consider using pasteurised liquid egg.
+If you wish to eat dishes that contain raw or partially cooked eggs, consider using pasteurised liquid egg.

 Raw or undercooked meat is risky in pregnancy

 Toxoplasmosis is an infection caused by a parasite that can be found in raw and undercooked meat, unpasteurised goats' milk, soil, cat faeces and untreated water.
-If you are pregnant the infection can damage your baby, but it's important to remember that toxoplasmosis in pregnancy is very rare.
+If you are pregnant, the infection can damage your baby, but it's important to remember that toxoplasmosis in pregnancy is very rare.

 Wash all surfaces and utensils thoroughly after preparing raw meat to avoid the spread of harmful bugs.
-And wash and dry your hands after touching or handling raw meat.
+Wash and dry your hands after touching or handling raw meat.

 Be cautious with cold cured meats in pregnancy